-Join us in Washington, D.C., as acknowledged experts in nuclear regulation, Morgan Lewis partners Alex Polonsky, Thomas Poindexter, and Stephen Burdick, and Westinghouse in-house nuclear regulatory attorney, Ray Kuyler, present an overview of nuclear regulation in the United States.
+Join us in Washington, D.C., as acknowledged experts in nuclear regulation, Morgan Lewis partners Alex Polonsky, Thomas Poindexter, and Stephen Burdick, and Westinghouse in-house nuclear regulatory attorney, Ray Kuyler, Naval Reactors Counsel, Frank Putzu, and others present an overview of nuclear regulation in the United States.
 The course will cover the history and background necessary to understand the U.S. regulatory process.
-It will bring attendees up to date on the latest regulatory changes that have transformed the way commercial nuclear reactors are licensed for construction, approved for siting, and regulated during construction and operation.
-The course also will cover NRC regulatory requirements and guidance documents, and will examine NRC’s role over radioactive materials use in medical, commercial, and industrial applications, as well as the nuclear fuel cycle, from uranium mining through waste disposal.
+It will bring attendees up to date on the latest regulatory changes that have transformed the way commercial nuclear reactors, including the next wave of advanced reactors, are licensed for construction, approved for siting, and regulated during construction and operation.
+The course also will cover NRC and Naval regulatory requirements and guidance documents, and will examine NRC’s role over radioactive materials use in non-reactor applications, as well as the nuclear fuel cycle, from uranium mining through waste disposal.
 Each attendee will receive a copy of Fundamentals of Nuclear Regulation in the United States written by Alex Polonsky and retired Morgan Lewis partner and former NRC regional counsel, Jay M. Gutierrez.

-- How NRC imposes its regulatory requirements on users of nuclear materials.
+- How NRC and the Navy imposes its regulatory requirements on users of nuclear materials

 - How NRC evaluates licensee performance

-- How new power plants and other fuel cycle facilities are licensed
+- How new power plants, including advanced reactors, and other fuel cycle facilities are licensed

 - How nuclear technology and material exports are regulated

-- Review the history and development of nuclear regulation in the U.S.
+- Be familiar with the history and development of nuclear regulation in the U.S.

-- Discuss the relationship of the NRC with other organizations both inside and outside of the government
+- Understand the relationship of the NRC with other organizations both inside and outside of the government

 - Recognize the regulatory and licensing requirements of the NRC